Creating a new diagnostic in quick-lint-js

 :

-Each diagnostic is actually a class.
-The class needs to store at least
+class needs to store at least one

-variable so the editor knows where
+member variable so the

-to put the squigglies.
-We should think
+squigglies.
+We should think about

 appropriately to make the reporting and testing code easier to read.